azizcodes/azizcodes.github.io/_posts/2018-01-10-asynchinjs.md

 date:   2018-07-06
 categories: jekyll update
 ---
+<div style="text-align: center">
+<iframe src="/assets/asyncjs.html" width='100%' height='130px'></iframe>
+</div>

-Previously, I have discussed web scraping (fetching stuff) using Nokogiri or Python's Requests in this blog.
+Previously, I have discussed web scraping (fetching stuff) using curl, Nokogiri or Python's Requests in this blog.
 In this post, I show how this can be done using Javascript and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 Why is this important?
-In the rails application I have been working on, the page was making too many requests prior to loading the page, which made loading the page slow.
+In the rails application I have been working on, the page was making too many requests prior to loading the page, which made loading the page very slow.
 Since Javascript is *asynchronous*, however, I can load the page right away and then fetch what needs to be fetched and inserted into the page as the page loads.

-See an example [here](/assets/asyncjs.html) (and the code below).
+See an example [here](/assets/asyncjs.html).
 The program fetches the opening price for Yansab, Aramco, and Sabic from the Argaam website, asynchronously.
 Cool stuff.

-The code is below.
+The code for this example is below.

-<div style="text-align: center">
-<iframe src="/assets/asyncjs.html" width='100%' height='400px'></iframe>
-</div>

 ```html
 <!DOCTYPE html>